 The Universal plans differ in web storage size, MySQL size, available PHP memory and features like backups and cron jobs.

-The PHP memory has an impact on the performance of your site.
+PHP's memory has an impact on the performance of your site.
 Too little PHP memory can also cause errors or even crashes on memory intensive tasks.